bguiz/blog-bguiz/src/posts/2025-09-12-developer-education-burger-framework.md

 - Box: The social media posts, which provide packaging and marketing.
     - Ensures the right developers actually see this tutorial.
     - Example: Twitter posts, LinkedIn posts, et cetera, which link to the code repo, written article, or video demo as their CTAs.
-      Alternatively, could take the form of youtube shorts/ tiktoks which have those CTAs.
+      Alternatively, could even take the form of Youtube shorts which have the same CTAs.

 Developer education should be layered logically, and intentionally designed.

 (Note, for those who have worked with me in the past: I previously referred to this as the tutorial stack.
-The burger framework builds on that concept.)
+The burger framework is based on, and builds on, that concept.)

 ## 3. Mix and match - what works, and what doesn’t